tyrelhooker/hangry-less/README.old.md

 # project3
 ## The Problem

-Do you feel exhausted after grocery meal planning and grocery shopping?
+Do you feel exhausted after meal planning and grocery shopping?
 Is your chronic hangry-ness or questions like "what do you want to eat tonight" causing relationship discord?
 It could be decision fatigue.

 "Decision fatigue is sapping us of happiness and making us regret the choices we make" - [https://www.fastcompany.com/3031364/why-having-too-many-choices-is-making-you-unhappy](https://www.fastcompany.com/3031364/why-having-too-many-choices-is-making-you-unhappy)

-## Folder Structure
+## Proposed Folder Structure
 ```
 project3 "root"
 .